Radio C1

 - It's a slow-moving, subtle and gentle drama.

-- It is set in the fictional village of Ambleside.
+- It is set in the fictional village of Ambridge.

 - Storylines are sometimes serious - e.g. rape in marriage, racism, drug addiction and family breakups.